towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-10-20-what-sets-lakehouses-apart-from-one-another.markdown

   - **Lack of indexing**: Data lakes typically do not support traditional indexing in the same way that relational databases do.
   - **Metadata management**: Data lakes that grow to petabytes or more may become bottlenecked not by the data itself but by the metadata that is associated with it.

-Modern data lakes have emerged in response to these limitations and challenges.
+Modern data lakes have emerged in response to the aforementioned limitations and challenges.
 The modern data lake is known as a **lakehouse**, which has chosen a hybrid architecture that combines the best aspects of a data lake and a data warehouse, which were historically designed with different trade-offs in mind.
 Due to its transactional capabilities, the modern data lake is also referred to as a **transactional data lake**.
 The term "lakehouse" was popularized by Databricks, the company behind Apache Spark, with their open-source project called Delta Lake.
 There are three popular lakehouses at the present time: **Apache Hudi**, **Apache Iceberg**, and **Delta Lake**.
 Let's go over the key features of these lakehouses to find out which one is preferred over the others for specific use cases.

 ## Apache Parquet is the primary and preferred storage file format for lakehouses